RefinedSnack/selah_website/Development_Instructions.md

    ```sh
    sudo cp * /var/www/html/selahdegering.com/
    ```
 6. You will be prompted to enter a password, it will not show you the password, and when you type a character nothing will appear, hit enter when done entering the password.
-The password is stored in our password manager under selahdegering.som.
+The password is stored in our password manager under selahdegering.com.
 Copy and paste may not work so you may need to manually enter it.